Dr Henrik Hemmen, CTO

 講演者の経歴 (Henrik Hemmen)

 Henrik Hemmen is the CTO of CondAlign.
 He received his PhD in physics from the Norwegian University of Science and Technology.
 During his research, Henrik worked on nanoparticles self organization, transport through porous media, basic physical properties of clays, as well as capture and sequestration of CO2.
 Since 2012, Henrik has been leading the technology development in CondAlign, with a strong focus on bringing the technology from the research lab to the market.

-CondAlign was established in 2010 as a spin off from the Norwegian Institute for Energy Technology, has six full time employees, offices, lab-space and R2R pilot production capabilities in Oslo, Norway.
+CondAlign was established in 2010 as a spin off from a Norwegian research center, has eight full time employees, offices, lab-space and R2R pilot production capabilities in Oslo, Norway.